ghamy016/Fraud-Data-Analytics-Kaggle-Submission/README.md

-# Make your first Kaggle submission!
+# This is my Kaggle submission for EDA with Python!

 The Jupyter notebook goes through the Kaggle Titanic dataset via an exploratory data analysis (EDA) with Python and finishes with making a submission.